 In order to get the full benefits, people should combine intermittent fasting with a solid exercise program.
 Upon waking, instead of eating breakfast, you go to the gym or incorporate some type of exercise prior to your first meal of the day, which is technically lunch.
 By exercising near the end of your 16-hour fast, you kick your body into fat-burning overdrive, as you no longer are using readily available blood glucose as fuel.
 The concept is this: When you eat consistently throughout the day, you are constantly dumping glucose in your blood stream, never allowing it to drop low enough for your body to go after your stored body fat as an energy source.
 In order to avoid going into a prolonged catabolic state, which is breaking down muscle for fuel, I do recommend you consume a recovery meal 30-90 minutes after you exercise, especially if you are trying to build muscle.
 This can get a little tricky if you are exercising first thing in the morning, so you will need to plan your fasting hours accordingly by properly timing your last meal of the day.

-I usually carry a protein shake in my gym bag, consisting of a high quality protein powder, coconut/almond milk, almond butter and some fruit.
-This recovery meal contains a quick-digesting protein, healthy fats, carbohydrates and fiber.
+I usually carry a protein shake in my gym bag, consisting of high-quality protein powder, coconut/almond milk, almond butter, and some fruit.
+This recovery meal contains a quick-digesting protein, healthy fats, carbohydrates, and fiber.
 These vital macronutrients give my body what it requires to maintain and repair muscle and restore energy levels.
 If you feel you have low energy before your workout, I recommend eating a small snack or drinking some green tea with a teaspoon of coconut oil; this will ensure you have enough energy for a good workout.
 It is essential you eat something before exercising if you feel lightheaded; even I have experienced this from time to time, and I have years of fasting experience.

 Can Intermittent Fasting Slow the Aging Process?